sbrk40/ccl1/dairy.md

 20.1 : Today I placed the enemys random on the map.
 The shooting mechanic also works now and the enemy has to be shot 3 times to be defeated.

 21.1 : I implemented a camera that follows the player and added new animations facing different directions.

+22.1. : The enemys move into random directions now and have a new animation.
+I implemented a start and game over screen.